 The following six pillars are key in the SPF sustainability policy:

-In signing the broad track of the IRBC Agreement in December 2018, SPF endorses the OESO guidelines for multi-national companies and the UN Guiding Principles on Business and Human Rights.
-In committing to these guidelines and principles, SPF aims to focus on specific societal developments that are important for its members and have been identified as high risk for its investment portfolio.
+SPF endorses the OECD guidelines for multi-national companies and the UN’s Guiding Principles on Business and Human Rights.
+The fund focuses on specific social developments that are important to members and that form a high risk for the investment portfolio.
 Against this background, SPF aims to work particularly on the sustainability theme of climate change.

-SPF publishes an annual report to ensure transparency about the sustainability policy and its implementation.
-In this report, SPF indicates how it handled sustainability in that year and which results it has achieved with respect to sustainability.
-In the context of transparency about where SPF invests, SPF publishes an annual overview of the total investment portfolio on its website.
-SPF will also provide a Vote Summary Report of shareholder meetings on its website.
-To conclude, the SPF Newsletter and the website regularly feature items on the SPF sustainability policy.
+SPF publishes an Annual Report to ensure transparency about the Sustainability Policy and how it is implemented.
+The report indicates how the fund handled sustainability that year and the fund’s achieved results in this area.
+SPF also publishes an annual overview of the outcomes of the total investment portfolio on its website as well as the results of votes at shareholder meetings and the engagement policy.
+The SPF sustainability policy can also be found there.
+To conclude, the SPF Newsletter and the website regularly feature items on the sustainability policy.

-In signing the IRBC Agreement in December 2018, SPF pledged to anchor the OECD guidelines and UN Guiding Principles within the pension fund policies, outsource activities to external service providers, and monitor and report on this topic.
-From 2022, SPF will report on progress in implementing the agreement in its annual report.
+SPF signed the Covenant on International Socially Responsible Investment (IMVB-covenant in Dutch) in 2018.
+In doing so, SPF pledged to anchor the OECD guidelines and UN Guiding Principles within the pension fund policies, outsource activities to external service providers, and monitor and report on this topic.